 Don't get me wrong, I want you to lose those extra pounds and achieve the goals you've been working towards, but I want you to do more than watch the number on the scale get smaller and smaller.
 I want you to be really healthy.
 I want you to live longer without medication.
 I want you to be able to make smart, healthy choices for your family for the rest of your life.

 I've realized, as I've coached thousands of people on their journey to healthfulness, that to be really healthy, people need to know certain foods are good for them and what's so bad about the foods they should stay away from.
-When something tastes as good as a chocolate-chip cookie, you need to give people a good reason to stay away from it.
+When something tastes as good as a Girl Scout Cookie, you need to give people a good reason to stay away from it.
 And often "it's bad for you" just isn't enough.

 One of the things I'm most adamant about is that everyone dedicated to a healthy lifestyle clear their kitchens of hydrogenated oil.
 It's absolutely toxic and will seriously complicate your efforts to reach your weight-loss goals.

 Hydrogenated oils - commonly marketed as hydrogenated or partially hydrogenated corn, soy, and cottonseed oils - are derived from polyunsaturated fatty acids (PUFAs).
 PUFAs are great for you - both Omega-3s and Omega-6s are PUFAs.
 Unfortunately, polyunsaturated fatty acids don't have a very long shelf life.
 That's why food manufacturers, looking to maximize their profits, turn to hydrogenation, a process that converts polyunsaturated fatty acids into saturated fats that will last longer on grocery store shelves.